karishmapatel27/whack-a-mole/readme.md

 ## Summary

 Welcome to the Javascript Carnival!
 It's a wonderful place full of exciting games and activities...
 Just kidding!
-All four of our games are broken.
+All three of our games are broken.
 Please help us fix the carnival using your Javascript skills.

 ## Timebox

 Challenge | Time|
 ------------|----------|
 Squirt The Clown | 3 hours
-Pride Ferris Wheel | 3 hours
 Whack-A-Mole | 3 hours
 Dress The Clown | 4 hours
 Reflect | 20 minutes